TDarkShadow/iheartnewvegas/main.md

 Adds Repair Tools, required to perform repairs, and repair parts for you to craft and buy, giving you alternate methods of repairing equipment.

 Additional files to install:
-- [**Alternative Repairing ESP Replacer**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/Alternative%20Repairing%20ESP%20Replacer.7z).
-Forwards **Yukichigai Unofficial Patch** fixes, including extending the Weapon Repair Kit sound fix to all new Kits.
-- [**Alternative Repairing Custom INI**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/Alternative%20Repairing%20Custom%20INI%201.0.3.7z).
-Adds a prefix to parts; disables weapon and armor degradation tweaks; lowers threshold at which apparel is considered clothing.
+- [**Alternative Repairing Tweaks**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/Alternative%20Repairing%20Tweaks.7z).
+Forwards **Yukichigai Unofficial Patch** fixes, including extending the Weapon Repair Kit sound fix to all new Kits; custom INI adds a prefix to parts, disables weapon and armor degradation tweaks, and lowers threshold at which apparel is considered clothing.

 > ℹ️ For an alternative mod that only features the Repair Tools mechanic, check out [**Repair Tools**](https://www.nexusmods.com/newvegas/mods/74884?).